florinsalasan/homegrown-organic-emulators/README.md

 ## TODO:

 - [ ] Pretty much everything, 8080 and 6502 are nowhere near running and chip-8 still requires instructions to be implemented
+- [ ] chip-8 interpreter has instructions implemented, needs to be debugged, some things like timers & keypad need to be double checked.